WorldHealthOrganization/smart-trust/input/pagecontent/trust_gateway_architecture.md

 * Decentralized Exchange of DID Documents to provide it to verifiers
 * WHO aligned onboarding process for member states

-The purpose of this document is to describe these changes.
+This section describes these changes.

 ##### Technical Changes

-To support the did document feature according to the [trust specification](https://github.com/WorldHealthOrganization/ddcc-trust/blob/main/TrustListSpecification.md#leading-contender-did-document), the gateway will be enhanced by a did document generator and the capability to sign these did document.
+To support the DID document feature according to the [trust specification](https://github.com/WorldHealthOrganization/ddcc-trust/blob/main/TrustListSpecification.md#leading-contender-did-document), the gateway will be enhanced by a DID document generator and the capability to sign these DID documents.
 This contains a way to generate signing keys over a vault and register the public key of the signature over a decentralized key registry.

 <img src="TechnicalChanges.drawio.png" style="float:none; margin: 0px 0px 0px 0px;"/>

 ##### Azure Architecture & Deployment

-Microsoft Azure public cloud is the targeted operation environment for the Trust Network Gatewa hosted by WHO.
+Microsoft Azure public cloud is the targeted operation environment for the Trust Network Gateway hosted by WHO.
 The TNG will be operated on Azure Kubernetes Service (AKS) and uses Azure CDN for public key distribution via DID documents.

 <img src="AzureArchitecture.drawio.png" style="float:none; margin: 0px 0px 0px 0px;"/>